 Class GraffitiAbstract

 This API describes a small but powerful set of methods that can be used to create many different kinds of social media applications, all of which can interoperate.
 These methods should satisfy all of an application's needs for the communication, storage, and access management of social data.
 The rest of the application can be built with standard client-side user interface tools to present and interact with the data — no server code necessary.
-The Typescript source for this API is available at graffiti-garden/api.
+The Typescript source for this API is available at [REDACTED while paper under review].

 On the other side of the stack, there is Vue plugin that wraps around this API to provide reactivity.
 Other high-level libraries will be available in the future.